-So, what does it mean to have a strong company culture?
+So, how do you build a strong company culture, and what does it mean to have one?
 This article looks at 10 elements of a strong corporate culture.
 It’s a list of focus areas for employers and employees alike, and it’s by no means exhaustive.
 Let’s take a look.

 Key characteristics of an effective company culture